teokem/guides/setup-macos.md

-# Setting up new macs
+# INSTRUCTIONS FOR SETTING UP COMPUTERS

 Instructions for setting up new macOS system at teokem; please follow in the presented order.

 ## Basic setup and updating

 1. Power on the laptop and follow instructions for creating a user account.
+You should connect to the internet through Eduroam, using your LUCAT id.

 2. When asked, create an iCloud account if you do not already have one.
 This is required to install _i.e._ Apple's developer tools etc.